Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 - <A href="#azure-monitor-operational-logs-and-alerts-of-azure-ad-and-azure-workloads">Azure Monitor: Operational Logs and Alerts of Azure AD and Azure Workloads</A><br>
 - <A href="#cloud-app-security-and-defender-for-identity-unified-secops-of-cloud-platform-and-hybrid-identity">Cloud App Security and "Defender for Identity": Unified SecOps of Cloud Platform and Hybrid Identity</A><br>
 - <A href="#microsoft-365-defender-unified-secops-of-m365-services">Microsoft 365 Defender: Unified SecOps of M365 Services</A><br>
-- <A>Azure Sentinel: Single pane of glass / Unified SecOps of Azure and M365 Services</A>
+- <A href="#azure-sentinel-single-pane-of-glass-across-azure-microsoft-365-and-3rd-party-cloud-platforms">Azure Sentinel: “Single pane of glass” across Azure, Microsoft 365 and 3rd party (cloud) platforms</A>

 ## Overview of Hybrid Identity Security Monitoring

-In the recent year I‘ve talked about monitoring of Azure Active Directory in community sessions and talks.
+In the recent year, I‘ve talked about monitoring of Azure Active Directory in community sessions and talks.
 From my point of view a comprehensive monitoring of identity security events must be an essential part of deployment plans and daily operations.
 Even though it may seem obvious as „best practice“ („[Actively monitor for suspicious activities](https://docs.microsoft.com/en-us/azure/security/fundamentals/identity-management-best-practices#actively-monitor-for-suspicious-activities)“), it is sometimes (mostly) underrated.

 Monitoring across Azure AD and Active Directory (including spreading between workloads in Azure and on-premises environments) can be complex and sometimes challenging but more important then ever.
 Identity protection in a hybrid world means also to protect and monitor Active Directory environments with all existing risks and traditional attack methods (Pass-the-Hash).
 The weakest link and uncover attack surfaces in your on-premises environment can be used to leverage or extend attacks to (hybrid) cloud services.